mity/mctrl/README.md

 ### Build with Older Version of Microsoft Visual Studio

-To build with older Microsoft Visual Studio 2013 or 2015, you have to generate project files manually:
+To build with older Microsoft Visual Studio (versions 2013 and 2015 are known to work), you have to generate project files manually:

 ```sh
 $ mkdir build
 $ cd build